 Next, we examined the spatial extent and distribution of the cod footprint by aggregating medium and high cod areas across all 12 months during each management period.
-During ‘Days-at-Sea’, we identified cod ‘hotspots’ (areas where several fishers reported catching cod) in the following three locations: (1) to the southwest and west of the WGOMCA, (2) between the northern edge of the WGOMCA and the Cashes Ledge Closure Area, and (3) along the northwestern edge of Closed Area 2 (Figure 2A).
+During the ‘days-at-sea’ management period, we identified cod ‘hotspots’ (areas where two or more fishers reported catching cod) in the following three locations: (1) to the southwest and west of the WGOMCA, (2) between the northern edge of the WGOMCA and the Cashes Ledge Closure Area, and (3) along the northwestern edge of Closed Area 2 (Figure 2A).
 The cod footprint also included areas to the west and north of Closed Area 1 as well as along the Great South Channel and along the eastern edges of the WGOMCA.
 The cod footprint was largest during this management period, with the spatial extent of it amounting to 2,197,466 hectares.
-During ‘onset of Sectors’, hotspots were still present to the southwest and west of the WGOMCA as well as along the northwestern edge of Closed Area 2 (Figure 2B).
+During the ‘onset of Sectors’ period, hotspots were still present to the southwest and west of the WGOMCA as well as along the northwestern edge of Closed Area 2 (Figure 2B).
 Furthermore, areas with cod were identified to the west of Closed Area 1, along the eastern edge of the WGOMCA, and in between the northern edge of the WGOMCA and the Cashes Ledge Closure Area.
-The spatial extent of the cod footprint during this time period was reduced to 721,975 hectares.
+The spatial extent of the cod footprint during this period was reduced to 721,975 hectares.

 During the final management period, there were very few areas where cod were caught given that most fishers were actively avoiding cod due to their cod quotas having been greatly reduced.
 The cod footprint included no hotspots, with only a few areas even reporting any catch, such as along the northwest edge of Closed Area 2, to the northeast and southwest of the WGOMCA (Figure 3A).
 The cod footprint of areas with reported cod catch was vastly reduced relative to the two earlier management periods, with the spatial extent covering only 343,707 hectares.
 However, the avoidance map (Figure 3B) by itself as well as when combined with the medium and high areas (Figure 3B) identified many of the same hotspots delineated in the earlier two management periods: 1) to the southwest and west of the WGOMCA, (2) between the northern edge of the WGOMCA and the Cashes Ledge Closure Area, (3) along the northwestern edge of Closed Area 2, and (4) along the Great South Channel.
 There were also areas identified to the west of Closed Area 1 and to the northeast of the Cashes Ledge Closure Area.
 Furthermore, the spatial extent of the combined map was much more similar to the earlier two management periods, covering 2,162,869 hectares of the Gulf of Maine and Georges Bank.